State Implementation Plans

 More about State Implementation Plans:

-- New York Metropolitan Area Carbon Monoxide Limited Maintenance Plan for 2012-2022 - DEC is requesting that EPA parallel process the approval of the enclosed limited maintenance plan for CO for the NYMA.
+- NY Metropolitan Area Carbon Monoxide Limited Maintenance Plan for 2012-2022 - DEC is requesting that EPA parallel process the approval of the enclosed limited maintenance plan for CO for the NYMA.
 This SIP revision is also being noticed for public review and comment.

 - PM10 SIP Withdrawal and Clean Data Request - DEC is hereby withdrawing its SIP for the NY County nonattainment area for the 1987 PM10 NAAQS and the associated request for redesignation of the nonattainment area.